-At Robert Mellors Primary Academy, we teach Personal, Social, Health and Relationships Education as a whole-academy approach to underpin children's character development, which we believe also supports their learning capacity.
+At Robert Mellors Primary Academy, we teach Personal, Social, Health and Relationships (including sex education) Education as a whole-academy approach to underpin children's character development, which we believe also supports their learning capacity.
 This aspect of the curriculum sits within the context of our Make a Difference ethos.